Child Custody Attorneys in Missouri and Illinois

 In matters of child custody, Missouri and Illinois law focuses on the best interests of the child.
 Courts look at the facts of each case and consider a series of factors, including the child's relationship with each parent, the child's home situation and, if the child is old enough, the child's wishes.

-Courts consider both physical and legal custody:
+In Missouri, courts consider both physical and legal custody:

 - Physical custody: Physical custody is where the child will live.
 Physical custody can be called joint or sole custody.
 If custody is roughly proportionate, most courts call it joint physical custody.
 Where custody is more dispassionate, one parent has sole physical custody with the other parent having temporary custody and visitation rights.
 In joint physical custody cases, the court selects a residential parent for school and mailing purposes.